 Besides providing a more enriched and relevant legal education when it comes to race and class, CREJ is devoted to helping launch the academic careers of promising scholars who center critical perspectives of race, identity, and inequity in their courses and scholarship.
 Leading critical race theorists and mentors say Rangel fits the bill.

 “Evelyn is going to become an outstanding legal academic,” said Devon Carbado, Honorable Harry Pregerson Professor of Law at UCLA School of Law and former Associate Vice Chancellor of BruinX for Equity, Diversity and Inclusion.
 Rangel served as his research assistant when they were both at Berkeley Law, she as a student and he as a visiting professor.
 “Her scholarly identity was already on display when she was a law student.
 Her ability to combine doctrinal analysis with theory to address pressing social problems will serve legal academia well in these challenging times.”

-“This position at UC Hastings is the natural next step for the emergence of my career as a scholar,” Rangel said.
+“This position at UC Law SF is the natural next step for the emergence of my career as a scholar,” Rangel said.
 “I look forward to reframing conventional doctrinal course instruction to situate jurisprudence within the historical and structural context of intersecting inequalities.”